Your Guide To KC Oktoberfest at Crown Center

 What kind of food and drinks are there?

-If that’s not enough, Grünauer, everyone’s favorite local Austrian restaurant, will be offering Austrian and Central European cuisine, alongside Scimeca’s Sausages, Poppin’ Joe’s Kettle Corn, K&C Tropical Whip, and other traditional carnival foods.
+If that’s not enough, Grünauer, everyone’s favorite local Austrian restaurant, will offer Austrian and Central European cuisine, alongside Scimeca’s Sausages, Poppin’ Joe’s Kettle Corn, K&C Tropical Whip, and other traditional carnival foods.
 Plus, our meat-free folks can rejoice, as Veg Life KC will be on-site serving up vegan bratwurst.

 Directions and Parking at KC Oktoberfest

 Crown Center is just south of Downtown KC at 2450 Grand Boulevard.
-Parking at Crown Center is free after 5pm on Fridays and weekends, but be prepared for limited or scarce parking due to sheer volume of Oktoberfest attendees.
+Parking at Crown Center is free after 5pm on Fridays and weekends, but be prepared for limited or scarce parking because of sheer volume of Oktoberfest attendees.